Until further notice, Plaça de Catalunya and MNAC stops on the Red Route out of service. We apologize for the inconvenience.

 Hola Barcelona, your travel solution

-Barcelona Nord station is one of the Barcelona bus stations, the most important in Catalonia in terms of number of passengers and national and international connexions.
-Built in the 19th century as a railway station, the facilities were converted in the 1980s to accommodate bus services.
+The Estació del Nord is one of Barcelona’s bus stations, the most important in terms of passenger numbers and national and international connections.
+Built in the 19th century as a railway station, its facilities were converted in the 1980s to accommodate bus lines.

 Barcelona Bus Turístic, on the Hola Barcelona app